vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ Completed the implementation of all planned visual techniques
 - ✅ All techniques properly implement WebGL resource management with dispose methods
 - ✅ Created visual node definitions for connecting techniques to the node system (completed)
+- ✅ Improved test coverage by completing TODOs in BaseTechnique.test.ts and Metaballs.test.ts
+- ✅ Added proper mocking of THREE.js objects for reliable and consistent testing
+- ✅ Added test cases for edge cases like handling operations without initialization
+- ✅ Implemented proper cleanup of mocks between tests to prevent test contamination
+- ✅ Fixed null reference errors in visual technique implementations with proper null checks

 ## Shader Implementation Details:
 - **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
 Added subtle noise and pulsing effects for a more organic appearance.